 Barbara Fleming, a native of Colorado, grew up in a small college town nestled against the foothills in northern Colorado.
 She was always interested in history, voraciously reading historical novels and aspiring to major in history in college.
 When that didn’t work out, she studied English and writing, equally avid interests.

-Journeying is loosely based on the early history of Fort Collins, with some episodes re-crafted as fiction in the novel.
+Journeying, now available on Kindle , is loosely based on the early history of Fort Collins, with some episodes re-crafted as fiction in the novel.
 Like any active writer, Fleming has more novels in the works, awaiting discovery.
-She writes a weelkly column of local history, "A Walk Through History," for the Fort Collins Coloradoan newspaper.
-She is the author or co-author of Fort Collins: The Mark Miller Photographs, a collection of early images of her hometown (Arcadia Publishing) 2009), Then and Now Fort Collins (Arcadia, Arcadia, 2010), Legendary Locals of Fort Collins (Arcadia, 2013), Fort Collins: A History (The History Press, 2014) and Images of America: Poudre Canyon (Arcadia, 2015) along with her latest book, Hidden History of Fort Collins (The History Press, 2017).
-She reads five to seven books a week, plays bridge whenever she can, and participates in a senior-center education program.
+She writes a weekly column of local history, "A Walk Through History," for the Fort Collins Coloradoan newspaper.
+She is the author or co-author of Fort Collins: The Mark Miller Photographs, a collection of early images of her hometown (Arcadia Publishing) 2009), Then and Now Fort Collins (Arcadia, 2010), Legendary Locals of Fort Collins (Arcadia, 2013), Fort Collins: A History (The History Press, 2014) and Images of America: Poudre Canyon (Arcadia, 2015) along with her latest historical account, Hidden History of Fort Collins (The History Press, 2017), a collection of her newspaper columns.
+Her most recent book is My Name Is Meggie, the sequel to Journeying.
+She reads five to seven books a week, plays bridge whenever she can, volunteers with three local nonprofits and participates in a senior-center education program.
 She lives in Fort Collins with her lively gray cat, Shadow.

 Barbara was recently honored with a Lifetime Achievement Award from Marquis’s Who’s Who in American Women and will be included in the 2020 edition of the book.